 “Don’t sweat the small stuff” is a great mantra…except when you’re talking about plastic pollution.
 Devilishly tiny plastics, a.k.a. microplastics, are adding up to one massive problem in the world’s waterways – acting as a sponge for other pollutants, not to mention confusing and harming wildlife.

-On this month’s EcoMyths/Worldview segment, we’ll find out how and why something so small can cause such a big fuss.
+In this EcoMyths/Worldview segment, we find out how and why something so small can cause such a big fuss.
 We brought in Olga Lyandres, research manager for the Alliance for the Great Lakes, and Allison Schutes, manager of the Ocean Conservancy’s Trash Free Seas program for a tete-a-tete with Jerome McDonnell and our own Kate Sackman.

 First, some perspective.
 Before the show, Olga showed the Worldview team a fairly nondescript bottle of microbeads.
 While they may look unassuming, these types of microplastics are especially insidious, because they lurk inside so many personal care products, from face scrub to toothpaste, Olga explained.